apache/pekko/docs/src/main/paradox/typed/actors.md

 ---
-project.description: The Actor model, managing internal state and changing behavior in Pekko Actors.
+project.description: The Actor model, managing internal state and changing behavior in Apache Pekko Actors.
 ---
 # Introduction to Actors